 In a large bowl (or in a stand mixer), combine the melted butter and cocoa powder powder until smooth.
 Now, alternately mix in the milk and powdered sugar, beating (on medium speed) to spreading consistency.
 Add another tablespoon or so of milk, if necessary.
 Mix in vanilla and golden syrup / light corn syrup.

-Note on frosting the cupcakes: To frost the cupcakes, I used a small off-set spatula (can use a butter knife without a serrated edge, as pictured above) at an angle to spread the frosting smoothly around the cake.
+Note on frosting the cupcakes: To frost the cupcakes, I used a small off-set spatula (you can use a butter knife without a serrated edge, if you don’t have one) at an angle to spread the frosting smoothly around the cake.
 Then, I used a cake spatula to create the indent in the center.
 Turn 360º one way, and turn 180º in the opposite direction; lift the spatula, and that’s it.
 Shave some dark chocolate on top using a vegetable peeler (or you can use a microplane or one of those manual cheese graters that they use at Italian restaurants to grate parmesan), and you’re done.